wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Languages.md

 ### Languages

-Your culture determines your default languages that you can speak, read, and write, provided there is no disability or condition that prevents you from doing so.
-Some characters may also know one or more signed languages.
+Your culture determines your default languages that you can understand and communicate in, provided there is no disability or condition that prevents you from doing so.
+When learning a language, you select whether you know the spoken or the signed language, if available.
 All Standard Languages have a separate signed analog.
+Learning another way to communicate in a language (signing if you can speak it or vice versa) counts as learning a separate language.
 Your background may grant access to additional languages of your choice.
 Note these languages on your character sheet.